Westward Television

 So Westward gained the contract because of its local involvement.
 Cadbury claimed that "194 of our subscribers actually live in the area," so no wonder he stated his company had "no intention to compete with the major networks in the spectacular or in plays requiring large casts."
 Perhaps he'd learnt from the mistakes of others!
 "There's a wealth of material for local programmes...local industries such as cheese-making, mead, carpets, oysters, tin-mining could be developed into interesting programmes."
 For this reason perhaps he made the improbable remark "noone is likely to make a fortune from this venture."
 Other executive officers were Frank Hoare MD (who'd been in films since 1932), Baynham Honri, Technical General Manager (in films since 1921) and Emile Littler, Programme Controller.

-To publicise the new station the Westward Exhibition Train, hosted by Mr Jack Train (!) visited 22 towns from February 1961.
+To publicise the new tv station, the Westward Exhibition Train, hauled by an old fashioned steam engine, sped from London to the first port of call, Truro.
+Hosted by Mr Jack Train (!), it visited 22 or 23 towns in a six week period starting in February 1961.
 It included a Cinema Coach where visitors could see 16mm film clips from programmes to be screened.
+A total of 219,000 homes were reached when Westward started transmitting.

 Westward was never really a major ITV player.
 Which is perhaps why I would nominate its most lasting contribution as being Gus Honeybun, the popular local puppet rabbit.
 Westward TV closed on the last day of 1981, Gus one of the few to survive into the new era with TSW.